Wizards!: Production

+The screenplay of Wizards! was written by David Michôd, and based on a story by Michôd and Joel Edgerton.
+It is produced by Dede Gardner and Jeremy Kleiner under the Plan B Entertainment label and Liz Watts of See-Saw Films's Australian office.

-In May 2022, it was announced that Davidson, Rogowski, Scott, and Harris were cast in the film.
-In June that same year, it was announced that Bloom was added to the cast.
+In May 2022, it was announced that Pete Davidson, Franz Rogowski, Naomi Scott, and Sean Harris were cast in the film.
+In June that same year, it was announced that Orlando Bloom was added to the cast.

-The film was shot in Cairns, Queensland and Cape Tribulation (at Cape Tribulation Resort & Spa) for approximately five weeks, wrapping in August 2022.
-The production brought approximately 100 jobs and three times as many roles for extras, working with indigenous women in the area.
+The film was shot in Cairns, Queensland, and Cape Tribulation (at Cape Tribulation Resort & Spa) for approximately five weeks, wrapping in August 2022.
+The production brought approximately 100 jobs and three times as many roles for extras, working with Indigenous women in the area.

+Release

+Wizards! was expected to be released in 2023.
+However, at the end of 2023, it was announced that Michôd and A24 were editing a new version of the film.
+In July 2025, Michôd and Watts were unable to announce a release date.